BitcoinCacheMachine/BitcoinCacheMachine/lxd/host_template/README.md

 # bcm_host_template

-This repo is shared by BCM Cache Stack and Bitcoin Cache Machine. `./up_lxc.sh` provisions a host template based on Ubuntu 18.04 and with the latest docker daemon.
+This repo is shared by BCM `cachestack` and Bitcoin Cache Machine. `./up_lxc.sh` provisions a host template based on Ubuntu 18.04 and with the latest docker daemon.

 ## Storage